swiftlang/swift-evolution/proposals/nnnn-outputspan.md

 #### <a name="contentsOf"></a>Alternative names for `append()` methods

 `OutputSpan` lays the groundwork for new, generalized `Container` protocols that will expand upon and succeed the `Collection` hierarchy while allowing non-copyability and non-escapability to be applied to both containers and elements.
-We hope to find method and property names that will be applicable  types The origin of the `append(contentsOf:)` method we are expanding upon is the `RangeReplaceableCollection` protocol, which always represents copyable and escapable collections and copyable and escapable elements.
+We hope to find method and property names that will be generally applicable.
+The origin of the `append(contentsOf:)` method we are expanding upon is the `RangeReplaceableCollection` protocol, which always represents copyable and escapable collections with copyable and escapable elements.
 The definition is as follows: `mutating func append<S: Sequence>(contentsOf newElements: __owned S)`.
-This support copying elements from the source, while also destroying the source if we happen to own its only copy.
+This supports copying elements from the source, while also destroying the source if we happen to hold its only copy.
 This is obviously not sufficient if the elements are non-copyable, or if we only have access to a borrow of the source.

 When the elements are non-copyable, we must append elements that are removed from the source.
 Afterwards, there are two possible dispositions of the source: destruction (`consuming`,) where the source can no longer be used, or mutation (`inout`,) where the source has been emptied but is still usable.